PKU-YuanGroup/Open-Sora-Plan/README.md

 ### Inference
 Coming soon...

-# 💡 How to Contribute to the Open-Sora Plan Community
+# 💡 How to Contribute
 We greatly appreciate your contributions to the Open-Sora Plan open-source community and helping us make it even better than it is now!

 For more details, please refer to the [Contribution Guidelines](docs/Contribution_Guidelines.md)